AdobeDocs/workfront.en/help/quicksilver/documents/adobe-workfront-for-experience-manager-assets-essentials/send-to-aem.md

 product-area: documents;workfront-integrations
 navigation-topic: adobe-workfront-for-experince-manager-asset-essentials
-title: Send a Document to Experience Manager Assets or Assets Essentials description:You can send documents from Workfront to Experience Manager Assets or Assets Essentials.
+title: Send a Document to Experience Manager Assets or Assets Essentials
+description: You can send documents from Workfront to Experience Manager Assets or Assets Essentials.
 Documents uploaded and sent from Workfront to Assets Essentials still count against your overall document storage.
 Assets linked from Assets Essentials don't count towards overall storage.
 author: Courtney
 feature: "Digital Content and Documents, Workfront Integrations and Apps"
 ---